 Then we carried on our drive to the Phu Hin Rong Kla National Park, which was becoming a tiring and tedious journey.
 We discussed at one point on whether or not we should turn back or not, Annie was becoming annoying as her tiredness began to kick in and my patients were beginning to wear thin as for up to know I had done all the driving.

 The roads steadily became steeper as it rapidly deteriorated into nothing but a dust track.
-At times, our wheels went into back spin, even though we were travelling in low gear.
-Sand and lose stones were sent scattering all over the place as the car tyres struggled to bite the surface.
+At times, our wheels went into backspin, even though we were travelling in low gear.
+Sand and loose stones were sent scattering all over the place as the car tyres struggled to bite the surface.
 At one point, I dropped the car back just to get a better position.
 Annie was terrified believing that the car was rolling backwards, but I reassured her that I was in control.
-We’d even seen big four wheel drives turning back not wanting to risk going any further.
+We’d even seen big four-wheel drives turning back not wanting to risk going any further.
 I put it down to the fact that they just simply didn’t know how to drive on this kind of surface.

 This was a struggle, as the wind was blowing a near on gale force and we’d not used the tent for over two years.
 Once everything was up and tightly pegged down we went off to get something to eat, this was going to consist of: chicken, coconut and bamboo, rice and a beer, which we never touched, so much for the New Year celebrations.